-Newspaper reports have claimed new pictorial evidence which suggests human remains may still be on board the vessel, one hundred years after it sank.
+Newspaper reports claim that pictorial evidence suggests human remains may still be on board the vessel, over one hundred years after it sank.

 The Associated Press, quoted by the New York Post, claims that a 2004 photograph, released to the public in 2012 for the first time to coincide with the disaster’s centenary, shows "a coat and boots in the mud at the legendary shipwreck site."